timperrett/diplomat/README.markdown

 $ brew install protobuf
 $ brew install cmake
 $ brew install go
+# for local dev testing only, can be skipped just to build
+$ brew install consul
 ```

 On Linux, a few additional steps are needed.
 Sadly, using `apt-get install protobuf-compiler` does not provide a recent enough version of the `protoc` compiller.
 The Envoy `.proto` files require at **least version 3** of the compiller.